-I became a thinker and joined SMC at age 39.
+I became a thinker and joined Single Mothers by Choice (SMC) at age 39.
 People encouraged me to move forward, but I was stuck.
 I wanted a husband, then kids—the traditional family.
 At 40, I met someone I hoped could be Mr. Right, who turned out to be Mr. Autonomy Issues.
 At 41, I broke it off.
 I was devastated.
 I went into a depression, sought counseling and was stuck—I wanted biological kids, but I also wanted a traditional family.
 I kept thinking.

 Looking back, I see how uneducated I was about fertility for women in their 40s.
 Despite the many women in the news having children well into their 40s, I didn’t know these women used donor eggs—not their own.
 So, with my eggs growing older by the day, I continued thinking.

 Finally at 42 (and 10 months), I made what I thought was the most difficult decision of my life—to try to conceive on my own.
 I passed fertility tests with flying colors, but after seven tries—IUIs and IVFs—I had low egg quantity/quality.
 I had another difficult decision to make: Should I keep trying with my eggs?
 I had to think about finances, my age (43 and a half) and my desire to be a mom—how would I feel if I found myself six months later, age 44, still not pregnant?

 I went to the counselor and grieved and grieved.
 All my dreams down the drain—my desire for a husband with three biological kids.
 All those years of envisioning my children, who they would take after—my mom, my sister, my brother?
 My connection to my heritage.
 It was one of my darkest hours.